Airtel Payments Bank

-Airtel Payments Bank Limited is an Indian payments bank with its headquarters in New Delhi.
+Airtel Payments Bank is an Indian payments bank with its headquarters in New Delhi.
 The company is a subsidiary of Bharti Airtel.

-On 5 January 2022, it was granted the scheduled bank status by Reserve Bank of India under second schedule of RBI Act, 1934.
+On 5 January 2022, it was granted the scheduled bank status by the Reserve Bank of India under the second schedule of RBI Act, 1934.

 History

 In 2015, eleven companies received In-principle approval from the Reserve Bank of India to set up Payments Bank under the guidelines for Licensing of Payments Bank.

 On 11 April 2016, Airtel Payments Bank became the first company to receive the Payments Bank license from the Reserve Bank of India under Section 22 (1) of the Banking Regulation Act, 1949.
 Airtel Payments Bank started with an 80:20 partnership between Bharti Airtel and Kotak Mahindra Bank.

 Bharti Airtel launched Airtel Payments Bank in September 2016 and went live with its pilot project in Rajasthan in November 2016.
 It was launched nationally in January 2017 to support the cashless revolution promised by the Government of India.

 In August 2021, Kotak Mahindra sold its stake to Bharti Enterprises.
-As on 31 December 2021, 99.9% equity capital of the Bank is owned by the Bharti Group of Companies.
-The bank turned profitable in the quarter ended 30 September 2021, with an annual revenue run rate of Rs 1,000 crore.
+As of 31 December 2021, 99.9% equity capital of the Bank is owned by the Bharti Group of Companies.
+The bank turned profitable in the quarter ended 30 September 2021, with an annual revenue run rate of ₹1,000 crore.

 Services

-Airtel Payments Bank has 62 million users and serves them through its digital platform and a retail-based distribution network.
+Airtel Payments Bank has 155 million users and serves them through its digital platform and a retail-based distribution network.
 The Bank has built a network of over 500,000 neighborhood banking points.

 Digital payments

 In September 2017, Airtel Payments Bank launched UPI enabled digital payments to facilitate secure digital payments.
 Customers need to link their bank accounts on BHIM before they can make UPI payments.
 For UPI-based payments and transfers, customers are not required to furnish their bank details to enable transactions.

-Airtel Money is a digital wallet by Airtel Payment Bank that allows users to make payments using "My Airtel app" or USSD.
+Airtel Money is a digital wallet by Airtel Payment Bank that allows users to make payments using "Airtel Thanks App" or USSD.

-It also provides products like a savings account where customers can be onboarded digitally, adhering to video KYC norms.